 At fforest we can offer simple, good very tasty food and the right drinks; from breakfast to supper across our camps, restaurants and pubs.
 But in the local surrounding area, there are plenty of fantastic restaurants, pubs, cafes, and local markets & producers that offer some of the best food & drink in the west.
 In no particular order we've listed a few of our recommendations:

 Mexican street food of the highest and tastiest quality, El Salsa create authentic flavours and wholesome meals all from their mobile trailer kitchen.
-They're pretty hard to pin down these days having been snapped up by a number of festivals all over the country, but we're privileged to have them based in west Wales providing fabulously tasty festival-style food throughout the season.
+We're privileged to have them based in west Wales providing fabulously tasty festival-style food throughout the season.
+Watch this space as El Salsa are moving permanently to the Cardigan area and are hoping to be open from June!
 The founder, Laura Elsaesser, a qualified professional chef, is committed to sourcing ingredients locally; from farm fresh welsh beef, chicken & pork from the local butcher Golwg y mor in Aberporth, to her own home-grown tomatoes, chillies, tomatillos, salads & herbs.
 You won't find a fresher, healthier, tastier takeaway than El Salsa's.
 Follow them on Facebook to find out where to catch them.

 Telephone 07772610561 Website